Enhanced IP support

 Querying on IP addresses

-Apply the following functions in Druid SQL or native queries.
+Apply these functions in Druid SQL or native queries.

 Function | Notes |